-The PRC regulations currently limit direct foreign ownership of business entities providing value-added telecommunications services, advertising services and Internet services in the PRC where certain licenses are required for the provision of such services.
-To comply with these PRC regulations, the Group currently conducts certain aspects of its business in the PRC through Shenzhen Lanting Huitong Technologies Co.Ltd. ("Lanting Huitong") and Beijing Lanting Gaochuang Technologies Co.Ltd. ("Lanting Gaochuang"), Shenzhen Xuyi International logistics Co., Ltd. ("Shenzhen Xuyi"), Chongqing Xuyi E-Commerce Co., Ltd. ("Chongqing Xuyi"), and Jiaxing Xuyang Logistics Co., Ltd. ("Jiaxing Xuyang"), all of which are VIEs.
+The PRC regulations currently limits direct foreign ownership of business entities providing value-added telecommunications services, advertising services and internet services in the PRC where certain licenses are required for the provision of such services.
+To comply with these PRC regulations, the Group currently conducts certain aspects of its business in the PRC through Shenzhen Lanting Huitong Technologies Co., Ltd. ("Lanting Huitong"), Beijing Lanting Gaochuang Technologies Co., Ltd. ("Lanting Gaochuang"), Shenzhen Xuyi International logistics Co., Ltd. ("Shenzhen Xuyi"), Chongqing Xuyi"), Jiaxing Xuyang Logistics Co., Ltd. ("Liaxing Xuyang"), Chongqing Ruizhihe E-Commerce Co., Ltd. ("Chongqing Ruizhihe"), and Dongguan Herui Supply Chain Management Co., Ltd ("Dongguan Herui"), all of which are VEs.

 Lanting Huitong was established by the shareholders of the Company in June 2008 in the PRC.
-Through the contractual arrangements (as described below) among Lanting Jishi, Lanting Huitong and the respective shareholders of Lanting Huitong, Lanting Huitong became the Group's VIE.
+Through the contractual arrangements (as described below) among Shenzhen Lanting Jishi, Lanting Huitong and the respective shareholders of Lanting Huitong, Lanting Huitong became the Group's VIE.

-In order to obtain the benefit granted to domestic enterprises that are held by Chinese nationals who have previously studied overseas, Mr. Quji (Alan) Guo, the Company's co-founder and director, and Lanting Huitong established Lanting Gaochuang in December 2011, each holding 51% and 49% of Lanting Gaochuang from the Incorporation of Lanting Gaochuang to July 2019, respectively, in the China Beijing Wangjing Overseas Students Pioneer Park.
-In July 2019, Mr. Quji (Alan) Guo entered into an equity transfer agreement to transfer his shares in Lanting Gaochuang to Mr. Jian He.
+In order to obtain the benefit granted to domestic enterprises that are held by Chinese nationals who have previously studied overseas, Mr. Quji (Alan) Guo, the Company's co-founder and director, and Lanting Huitong established Lanting Gaochuang in December 2011, each holding 51% and 49% of Lanting Gaochuang from the incorporation of Lanting Gaochuang to July 2019, respectively, in the China Beijing Wangjing Overseas Students Pioneer Park.
+In July 2019, Mr. Quji (Alan) Guo entered into an equity transfer agreement to transfer his shares in Lanting Gaochuang to Mr. Jian He, the Company's director and the chief executive officer.
 Currently, Mr. Jian He and Lanting Huitong directly hold 51% and 49% of Lanting Gaochuang, respectively.
-On November 22, 2019, the registered address of Lanting Gaochuang changed to Room F3-325, Tower A, Win Center, Building 6, Yard 33, Baiziwan Road Chaoyang District, Beijing, China.

-Through a series of contractual arrangements (as described below) among Lanting Jishi, Lanting Gaochuang and the respective shareholders of Lanting Gaochuang, Lanting Gaochuang became the Group's VIE.
+Through a series of contractual arrangements (as described below) among Shenzhen Lanting Jishi, Lanting Gaochuang and the respective shareholders of Lanting Gaochuang, Lanting Gaochuang became the Group's VIE.

 Shenzhen Xuyi was established by the founders of Ezbuy in November 2014 in the PRC.
 Through the contractual arrangements (as described below) among Qianhai Xuyi, Shenzhen Xuyi and the respective shareholders of Shenzhen Xuyi, Shenzhen Xuyi became Ezbuy's VIE and then became the Group's VIE since the Group's acquisition of Ezbuy on December 10, 2018 (the "Acquisition").
 In April 2020, Mr. Jian He entered into an equity transfer agreement to transfer his shares of Shenzhen Xuyi to Mr. Qianneng Fu.
 On April 9, 2020, the registration of this transfer with local branch of the SAIC was completed.
-The registered shareholders of Shenzhen Xuyi currently are Mr. Qianneng Fu and Mr. Zicong Ke holding 67% and 33% respectively.
+The registered shareholders of Shenzhen Xuyi currently are Mr. Qianneng Fu and Mr. Zicong Ke, the Company's employees, holding 67% and 33% respectively.